wildfly-swarm/wildfly-swarm.io/README.md

     modifyDate: 2015-11-09
     author: Joseph Stinger
     layout: post.jade
+    gist: lance/0cfd8539d5c395b43f16
     ---

+    One of the easiest ways to include source code in your WildFly Swarm blog posts is by using the `metalsmith-gist` plugin.
+You don't need to know anything about the plugin to use it though, so don't worry.

+    To use the plugin, just add a `gist` property to the front matter of your file.
+Then you can insert the gist anywhere you like in the body of the file.
+Like so:

+    gist: lance/0cfd8539d5c395b43f16

     Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Praesent in aliquet eros, vel posuere mi.
 Suspendisse a orci eu sapien